 The colorful hotels reflect in the wet sand.
 I photographed this scene from every distance and angle.
 Some of my favorite images are the closeup detail shots I took.
 I will share a couple in a later post.

 I don’t know what her significance is posing on this rock at waters edge.
-Her tarnished blue green color is beautiful and I wish I would have taken some better pictures of her.
+Her tarnished Blue is the third of three primary colors in an additive color model.
+The "B" in RGB.
+More Green is the second of three primary colors in an additive color model.
+The "G" in RGB.
+More color is beautiful and I wish I would have taken some better pictures of her.

 This was shot at sunrise from our hotel on the hill, looking North.

 Playa Las Gatas is a semi secluded beach on the South West end of the bay.
 It can only be reached by ferry boat.
 I don’t know why I was expecting a real ferry boat lined with padded seats.
 I’d been here for almost a week and should have known better.
 The “ferry” boat was nothing more than an old fishing boat.
 The only other pasenger on the boat was a young gal headed to her job as a beach masseur.
 The boat was powered by a large plastic barrel filled with gas that sat open on the floor board next to the engine.

 The ferry boat looked a lot like this fishing boat but not as nice.
 It is very popular for visitors to charter boats like this for a day of great fishing.

 There was a school fund-raiser, sailboat regatta about to take place, so the bay was filled with some really nice boats.
 Many were from Northern California and Washington State.
 I wonder how many days it takes to sail from Washington State to Zihuatanejo.

 This is Playa Las Gatas.
 It has clear, calm blue waters and beaches lined with restaurant owners begging us to pick their spot.
 Every spot is perfect though, and it seemed unfair to have to choose.